open-contracting/standard/standard/docs/en/schema/reference.md

 If the [Quantities, Units, Dimensions and Data Types Ontologies](http://www.qudt.org/qudt/owl/1.0.0/unit/) unit classification scheme is used, then publishers can use its CamelCase unit names, such as "SquareMile", in the `unit.name` field.

+Other unit classification schemes can be used, including those in the [unitClassificationScheme codelist](../../../codelists/#unit-classification-scheme).

 ```eval_rst

 .. jsonschema:: ../../../../build/current_lang/release-schema.json